TotallyGamerJet/bsdiff/README.md

 algorithm is detailed in his paper, [Naïve Differences of Executable Code](http://www.daemonology.net/papers/bsdiff.pdf).
 For more information, visit his website at <http://www.daemonology.net/bsdiff/>.

+This code is a trimmed down and updated version of [gabstv/go-bsdiff](https://github.com/gabstv/go-bsdiff).

 ## Install

 ```shell